pritamghanghas/Semester-Project/README.md

 ```bash
 <install_path>/share/gazebo/setup.sh
 ```
-where *\<install_path\>* is the path where Gazebo has been insalled in your computer.
-For example the previous command should look like similar to
+where *\<install_path\>* is the path where Gazebo has been installed in your computer.
+For example the previous command should look similar to
 ```bash
 /usr/share/gazebo/setup.sh
 ```